Tibial Plateau Fractures: Open Reduction Internal Fixation

 Figure 26.14.
 A. A Schatzker type V fracture pattern involves both condyles with lateral joint impaction (high-energy fracture pattern).
 B.

-This Schatzker type VI fracture involves both condyles as well as
+This Schatzker type VI fracture involves both condyles as well as complete dissociation of the metaphyseal region from the shaft. |

 Figure 26.15.
 A. A high-energy fracture with bicondylar and shaft involvement.
 B.